mkungla/webxr-webpack-boilerplate/README.md

 ---
 ## Overview
-> here is overview of A-Frame Webpack Boilerplate project and what's included.
+> here is overview of WebXR Webpack Boilerplate project and what's included.

 ### Frameworks